You can change your genes. Really.

 “The medical profession is being bought by the pharmaceutical industry, not only in terms of the practice of medicine, but also in terms of teaching and research.
 The academic institutions of this country are allowing themselves to be the paid agents of the pharmaceutical industry.
 I think it’s disgraceful.”

 For me, THIS is being a doctor.
-I entered the medical profession wanting to help people, and after losing myself and my purpose for a while, I finally have regained my WHY and my passion in life.
+I entered the medical profession wanting to help people, and after losing myself and my purpose for a while, I finally regained my WHY and my passion in life.

 In my opinion, the key to health is to remove the blocks, provide the right conditions/terrains, and let the body heal itself.
 Our bodies have an amazing ability to repair itself.
+Conventional medicine absolutely has a place - it can offer life-saving medications and surgery, however it should not be the ONLY strategy to tackle chronic diseases which are large lifestyle/diet elements.